Cumberland City Council acknowledges the significant and lasting impact that abuse can have on children and young people.

 Access to Council resources

-As a part of the commitment to Child Protection, Cumberland City Council is proud to share all documents, actions and resources with the focus of assisting other organisations and institutions across Australia in becoming child safe.
+As a part of the commitment to Child Protection, Cumberland City Council is proud to share all documents, actions and resources with the focus of assisting other organisations and institutions in becoming child safe.
 Council will continue to share documents and actions as they are developed and fulfill the aims of the Child Protection Framework.

 Council has also worked on raising awareness around the shared responsibility that is child protection with two posters.
 These can be downloaded and printed for your organisation: